Technical Articles

 Starting external programs on a remote host

-Please note: Additional setup to allow connecting to the remote server is necessary.
+Please note: Additional setup is necessary to allow SSH or remote shell connections to be made from the sidadm to the remote server.

 To identify this use case we can look for TCP/IP connections with “Technical Setting” – “Activation Type = Start on Explicit Host” and a “Target Host” different from hosts of the application servers of the same system.